-On 8th August 1918 British, Australian, Canadian and French forces led by General Rawlinson launched a surprise powerful counter attack against the German troops at Amiens.
+On 8th August 1918 Allied forces led by General Rawlinson launched a surprise powerful counter attack against the German troops at Amiens.
 The Battle of Amiens saw a new combination of tactics employed by the Allies which proved to be very successful.
+Instead of a long bombardment before the attack, the new targeting technique of firing a short accurate barrage and destroying almost all the enemy guns before the battle began was used.
+The infantry then moved forward with a fleet of tanks.
+This so called creeping barrage crept towards the enemy keeping up a steady bombardment while protecting the infantry behind.

-Furthermore the German army was growing short of food so gave little resistance.
-The Allies advanced by 12km (7.5 miles) on the first day.
-This marked the start of the Hundred Days Offensive which continued until the 11th November 1918.
+Another contributing factor was the German army was growing short of food and therefore gave little resistance.
+The Allies advanced by 12km (7.5 miles) on the first day of the Battle of Amiens which marked the start of the Hundred Days Offensive.
+It continued until the 11th November 1918.
 This offensive is considered to be one of the significant events which led to the end of the war.